 For more details please read the UberCloud Azure Security White Paper

 Computer Aided Engineering applications can scale to thousands of compute cores in the cloud.
 They can also be used to extend on-premises clusters.
-This solution is implemented with a service from Microsoft called Azure Batch.
-This service includes all the HPC capabilities you need including job scheduling, auto-scaling of compute resources, and more.
+The UberCloud solution includes all the HPC capabilities you need including job scheduling, auto-scaling of compute resources, and more.

 “Getting productive on Azure doesn't have to be hard.
 You just need the right combination of skills, tools and processes.”

 Getting started with a complex FEA or CFD application on Azure can be daunting.
 Fortunately, this has been done before and there are ways to make this process fast, low-risk and inexpensive.
 Here’s what you need to remember.

 Working with a partner can be helpful as you start down this journey.
 But you should insist that the partner show you how they can help you with the following: